Acumane/thesis/argument.md

 ### Assumptions
 According to our own rationale, we must reason as if we are a random sample from the interval.
 A fine statement on its own, but I'm straining credulity if I ask you to reason before you've observed you can reason.
 No person reading has yet to make an observation.
 So we must determine how one, from behind a Rawlsian veil of ignorance—a magical place where one can reason without belonging to the human reference class—would bet.
 So long as you believe there is some world to speak of, you must entertain the idea that you could be "Adam" (i.e. before observing, your world was size 0).
 Obviously, no negative population can exist, so our lower bound must be 0 even if it's difficult to imagine not observing from within a population.
 Fixing this term doesn't change much mathematically, so both $W_1$ and $W_2$  will remain free until later.

 Lastly, we will assume our true world size $W$ is uniformly distributed between $W_1$ and $W_2$; that is, we believe all possible worlds belonging to this interval are equally possible, which is the best a Bayesian can do without any evidence to the contrary.
 Although we might consider some worlds more likely than others, we think so given auxiliary evidence and update our prior accordingly.
 For example, worlds where $W_2$ is only slightly larger than our population now are downregulated by our confidence that the world won't end tomorrow.
 We also can't consider infinite worlds, since it's not possible to uniformly select from $[0,\infty$).
 This is because the infinitely many numbers from this distribution must have probabilities $P$ that sum to 1, so $P$ for each must equal 0 (not useful).
-With knowledge about the universe (expansion of space or some cosmic filter), we might conclude that humanity is finite anyway, at least because our accessible universe is finite and head death defeats infinite time.
+With knowledge about the universe, we might conclude that humanity is finite anyway, at least because our accessible universe is finite and head death defeats infinite time.

 With these conditions in mind, the overall expected error $E(G)$ should be: